 In 2011, I created a training and mentoring program* to teach people this income strategy in a way I wish I was taught.
 The first step is to get some basic Education on options.
 There is no need to attend expensive 2 day workshops like I did as there are plenty of books and free courses available, I have provided a list of these on the Resources page.
 The second step is to get some Exposure by watching how an experienced person trades in real life.
 To make this cost effective, I have created practical “how-to” training videos which students can use to get this exposure.
 The benefit with videos is that you can watch these as many times as you require, to either learn or to use as a refresher.
 The final step is to get some Experience yourself, first by paper trading and then trading with real money.
 Start trading with small amounts of money if you are doing it by yourself without a mentor.
 Things CAN and DO go wrong and you do not want your mistakes to be too expensive.
 Learning to trade is like learning to swim.
 You can read all the books on swimming, watch videos of other people swimming but you only really learn when you get into the water yourself.

 My dream is to enable every Australian baby boomer to achieve a comfortable retirement even if they only have a modest nest egg saved up when they retire.
-My investment philosophy and options based income strategies may not suit everyone but if you like what you see, I am happy to spend some of my time to help you learn and master these strategies to achieve the same results for yourself.
+Selling options can help to achieve this by increasing the income received from a portfolio of blue chip stocks.